Leadership

 Mark Greeley

-He began his career in the U.S. Air Force supporting high-altitude reconnaissance programs and later
+He began his career in the U.S. Air Force supporting high-altitude reconnaissance programs and later held senior leadership roles advancing the nation’s human spaceflight programs, including Artemis, the International Space Station, the Constellation Program, and the Space Shuttle Program.

 Greeley leads with integrity, clarity, and a steady focus on building trusted teams that deliver.
-His
+His approach reflects the values that define Paragon’s legacy of excellence, innovation, and reliability in enabling human exploration and survival in the most demanding environments.

 Cid Escobedo

-The Director of Programs manages the Program Management Office at Paragon Space Development Corporation and is responsible for profitable business growth, contract execution, customer satisfaction, quality, cost, and delivery performance, program management training and development, phase gate reviews, and technology and system enhancements which support customer requirements.
+Cid Escobedo manages the Program Management Office at Paragon Space Development Corporation and is responsible for profitable business growth, contract execution, customer satisfaction, quality, cost, and delivery performance, program management training and development, phase gate reviews, and technology and system enhancements which support customer requirements.

 Cid Escobedo possesses over thirty years in Program Management in the Aerospace & Defense, Healthcare / Life Sciences, Commercial, Automotive, Aftermarket Services and Optoelectronics sectors and has been employed by large and mid-sized EMS providers such as Xerox, OSI Systems, Celestica, Plexus, and Creation Technologies.